-- 1. When a faculty member changes divisions or changes tracks, he or she will be re-evaluated as for initial placement. - 2.
-Should an administrator in a fixed-term faculty appointment enter or return to full-time teaching, he or she will be evaluated as for initial placement.
+- 1. When a faculty member changes divisions or changes tracks, they will be reevaluated as for initial placement. - 2.
+Should an administrator in a fixed-term faculty appointment enter or return to full-time teaching, they will be evaluated as for initial placement.
 For this purpose, an "administrator" will be a person who primarily performs administrative duties and teaches less than one half time per semester.
 Divisional deans will be exceptions to the rule and will be viewed as full-time faculty. - 3.
 As noted in Section VII of this guidebook, all faculty must have completed a full year of teaching at Seaver College before applying for promotion in rank.